Studio and Classroom Faculty Information for Pre-College

 Photocopying

-Faculty are welcome to use the copy machine for school-related materials located in the Library on the 4th and 5th floors during school hours.
+Faculty are welcome to use the copy machine for school-related materials located throughout the school, and in the Library on the 4th floor during school hours.
 The copy machines can accommodate copying large scores and can forward scanned documents via email.

 Piano and Harpsichord Moving and Maintenance